rust-lang/book/src/ch11-03-test-organization.md

 As mentioned at the start of the chapter, testing is a complex discipline, and different people use different terminology and organization.
-The Rust community thinks about tests in terms of two main categories: *unit tests* and *integration tests*.
-Unit tests are small and more focused, testing one module in isolation at a time, and can test private interfaces.
-Integration tests are entirely external to your library and use your code in the same way any other external code would, using only the public interface and potentially exercising multiple modules per test.
+The Rust community thinks about tests in terms of two main categories: unit tests and integration tests. *Unit tests* are small and more focused, testing one module in isolation at a time, and can test private interfaces. *Integration tests* are entirely external to your library and use your code in the same way any other external code would, using only the public interface and potentially exercising multiple modules per test.

 Writing both kinds of tests is important to ensure that the pieces of your library are doing what you expect them to, separately and together.